symfony/ux/src/TwigComponent/doc/index.rst

     </twig:Alert>
     // class="alert bg-green text-lg font-bold"

-Default variants
+Default Variants
 ~~~~~~~~~~~~~~~~

-You can define defaults variants, so if no variants are matching you
-can still defined a default set of class to apply.
+If no variants match, you can define a default set of classes to apply:

 .. code-block:: html+twig